 We know that lots of theme park fans don’t like to go off theme park property when they vacation in Central Florida.
 We used to be like that, too.
 Eating at a theme park is usually faster than traveling off property to dine, it keeps you immersed in the theme park experience, etc. And we get it – there are indeed some really nice places “on property” that give you awesome food and/or theming, and you get to maximize your time in the parks.
 But if you limit yourself to just eating on property, you are denying yourself some incredibly good eats that usually cost a fraction of Disney’s and Universal’s prices and often taste even better than anything you can get in the parks or on property.

 These are some of our most favorite “off property” restaurants.
 We’ve listed them in alphabetical order, since it would be almost impossible to put them in order of which is

 best, second best, etc., and they run the gamut in terms of price point, food type, dress requirements and distance from the parks.
 Many offer meals throughout the day (i.e. breakfast, lunch, brunch, high tea), although we’re specifying our experiences with them for dinner.
 Most are places you can’t find anywhere else (or at least have only limited locations), they’re all “not to be missed” and some, we admit, are really just for adults (we’ve included level of “kid friendliness,” based on our observations, in each of the narratives).
-Continue reading “Our Favorite Central FL Restaurants Off Disney/Universal Property”
+Continue reading “Our Favorite Restaurants In Central Florida That Are Off Disney/Universal Property”